Swaven/swn-node-logger/README.md

 - `targets`: Array of object.
 Defines log targets.
 Properties:
   - `type`: Possible values: `stdout`, `file`, `redis`.
 Output destination,
   - `path`: for file logging, path to the log file relative to current folder,
   - `host`, `port`: for redis logging, connection details to the target redis instance. `port` is ignored if `host` contains both, separated by colon `:`,
   - `key`: for redis logging, which key is used to store the event.

-- `colors`: object. define alternate colors for stdout output.
+- `colors`: object.
+Define alternate colors for stdout output.
 Each key is a log level, value is the associated color.
+- `quiet`: boolean.
+Set to false to output system registration message.
+Default: true.

 ### `debug(msg, [data])`
 ### `warn(msg, [data])`